CallumHoughton18/Mushroom-Classification/README.md

 The above URL how the mushroom attributes are added as JSON key values pairs to the JSON object within the 'values' JSON array.
 The response for this call will also be JSON, with a Poisonous key containing a value True or False depending on the models prediction.

 Tests for the API are available within the `test_api`module.

+## Docker Containers

+The Flask API is also containerized for both production and development using Docker and the accompanying `docker-compose-prod.yml` and `docker-compose.yml` files in the root of the project.

+The production yml file uses nginx as the web server and gunicorn as the WSGI server to the serve the application.

+For information on how to use [Docker](https://docs.docker.com/) and [Docker Compose](https://docs.docker.com/compose/) consult the documentation.